-After submission of their complaint, the Complaints Coordinator will acknowledge receipt of it and contact them to explain the process and complete a risk assessment.
-This risk assessment is to ensure that appropriate support is available to the complainant.
-The risk assessment will be regularly reviewed.
+After submission of their complaint, the Complaints Coordinator will acknowledge receipt of it and contact the complainant to explain the process and complete a support assessment.
+This assessment is to ensure that appropriate support is available to the complainant.
+The assessment will be regularly reviewed.
 Complainants will also be provided with a 'factsheet' setting out the process and 'signposting' other support resources available to them.
 The Complaints Manager will be their 'Single Point of Contact' (SPOC) for the duration of the process.